Magnus-droid/UTokyo-Cyber-Security-Project/README.md

 `sudo tshark -f "host [target IP]"`

 download scapy with

 `sudo apt get scapy`

 Note: `pip install scapy` didnt work, probably a PATH problem that I don't want to deal with

+## What works so far:
+1) main.py to spoof ARP packets on the network and get an Arduino that is constantly pinging google.com to send its packets to the RPi
+2) able to see the sent packets via tshark in another console window.